Colorado Residential Lease Agreement

 Landlord’s Name and Address

-All residential leases in the state of Colorado must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
-In the event of a change in contact information, the landlord must provide updated information within one business day, via writing, electronic notice, or posting at a conspicuous location on the premises.
+Contact information is most often written in the lease agreement, for maximum convenience.
+In the event of a change in contact information, the landlord must provide updated information within one business day.
+This update can be in writing, electronic notice, or posting at a conspicuous location on the premises.

 Radon Gas Disclosure

-All residential leases in the state of Colorado must include a radon gas disclosure.
+Colorado leases must include a radon gas disclosure.
 This must include current information (as relevant) about radon testing and concentrations on the property, plus the following formal statement about the dangers of radon gas, in legible bold-faced type:

 The Colorado Department of Public Health and Environment strongly recommends that ALL tenants have an indoor radon test performed before leasing residential real property and recommends having the radon levels mitigated if elevated radon concentrations are found.
 Elevated radon concentrations can be reduced by a radon mitigation professional.